NOCTLJRNE/validator-utilities/airdrop/README.md

 one194hfumyvjmsqqhecjwrwpzkpkzefru9kt0uyqt,0x2D6E9E6c8c96e0005f389386e08Ac1B0b291F0b6
 ...
 ```
-Finally you can use this file with johnashu's script to perform airdrop for your delegators (the script uses the 2nd column for destination addresses).
+Finally you can use this file as input for johnashu's script https://github.com/johnashu/Harmony-Airdrop to perform airdrop for your delegators (the script uses the 2nd column for destination addresses).